SECTION I: Title and Headquarters

 - (a) to protect and strengthen the rights and freedoms of all journalists and journalists’ unions and associations in Europe;

-- (c)to promote and defend freedom of information, media freedom and pluralism and independence of journalism particularly through research and monitoring of violations and taking action to defend journalists and their work;
+- (c) to promote and defend freedom of information, media freedom and pluralism and independence of journalism;

 - (d) to uphold and improve professionalism and to promote high standards of journalism, ethics of journalism, and journalistic education;

-- (f) to promote co-operation between member unions and associations, and to support trade union development, by means of the organisation of regional groups;
+- (m) to promote co-operation between member unions and associations, and to support trade union development, by means of the organisation of regional groups;

-- (i) to encourage the provision of professional and trade union education and training for journalists;
+- (n) to encourage the provision of professional and trade union education and training for journalists;

-- (j) to co-ordinate action to ensure the safety of journalists and to incorporate safety training in collective agreements between member unions and associations and employer organisations;
+- (o) to co-ordinate action to ensure the safety of journalists and to incorporate safety training in collective agreements between member unions and associations and employer organisations;

-- (l) to work closemy with the ETUC, other trade unions and with relevant NGOS and social partners in the field of media, information and for the promotion of press freedom
+- (q) to work closely with the ETUC, other trade unions and with relevant NGOS and social partners in the field of media, information and for the promotion of press freedom;

-- (m) to establish and maintain close relations with relevant international, government and non-government organisations in pursuit of these objects;
+- (r) to establish and maintain close relations with relevant international, government and non-government organisations in pursuit of these objects..

 SECTION IV: Membership